 - Respect the child

-O800 What’s Up took its first call on 21 September 2001 What’s Up was the first helpline to introduce a web-chat service in 2014.
+0800 What’s Up answered its first call on 21 September 2001.
+What’s Up was the first helpline to introduce a web chat service in 2014.
 Since then, we have answered 1.6 million calls and 10,000 chats.

-In 2012, What’s Up joined Barnardos NZ as one of its key services to support kiwi kids and teenagers.
+In 2012, What’s Up joined Barnardos NZ as one of its key services to support children and teenagers in Aotearoa.

 All calls to What’s Up are free.
 To help us keep this service running we rely on government funding and our generous supporters across Aotearoa New Zealand.